-National Plans & Programmes Purpose / Main Aims & Objectives Relevance to Plan Review / SA environment. vehicles producing pollutants.
-Considerations for air quality should be present within the Plan Review, with reduction and mitigation measures present where necessary.
+National Plans & Programmes Purpose / Main Aims & Objectives Relevance to Plan / SA interest by reason of the historic, architectural, traditional, artistic or archaeological interest attaching to it".
+The Air Quality Strategy for England, Scotland, Wales and Northern Ireland (2007) This Air Quality Strategy sets out air quality objectives and policy options to further improve air quality in the UK from today into the long term.
+As well as direct benefits to public health, these options are intended to provide important benefits to quality of life and help to protect our environment.
+Air quality requires protection from the strain of further development and related operations associated with mineral activities such as vehicles producing pollutants.
+Considerations for air quality should be present within the Plan, with reduction and mitigation measures present where necessary.
 (National) Planning Practice Guidance This web-based resource provides guidance to support the National Planning Policy Framework and its application in practice.
 It is also easy to link easily between the National Planning Policy Framework and relevant planning practice guidance, as well as between different categories of guidance.
-Provides guidance on the preparation of Plan Review requirements and accompanying SA.
-National Planning Policy Framework (2019) This framework sets out the Government's planning policies for England and how these are expected to be applied.
+Provides guidance on the preparation of Plan requirements and accompanying SA.
+National Planning Policy Framework (2024) This framework sets out the Government's planning policies for England and how these are expected to be applied.
 It replaces all Planning Policy Statements and Planning Policy Guidance.
 The framework seeks to contribute to the achievement of sustainable development by pursuing economic, environmental and social gains jointly and simultaneously through the planning system.
-It defines planning as having: an economic role - contributing to building a strong, responsive and competitive economy; a social role - supporting strong, vibrant and healthy communities; and an environmental role - contributing to protecting and enhancing our natural, built and historic environment.
-The Plan Review must be in conformity with this national planning document in order to ensure development is approached sustainably.
-Therefore, the Plan Review should be consistent with the principles and policies set out in this Framework.
+It defines planning as having: The Plan must be in conformity with this national planning document in order to ensure development is approached sustainably.
+Therefore, the Plan should be consistent with the principles and policies set out in this Framework.

-National Plans & Programmes Purpose / Main Aims & Objectives Relevance to Plan Review / SA
+National Plans & Programmes Purpose / Main Aims & Objectives Relevance to Plan / SA building a strong, responsive and competitive economy; a social role - supporting strong, vibrant and healthy communities; and an environmental role - contributing to protecting and enhancing our natural, built and historic environment.
 The framework sets out 12 core land-use planning principles that Neighbourhood Planning authorities should follow and provides guidance on preparing Local and Neighbourhood Plans and on determining planning applications.
 The framework also describes the role of planning in delivering sustainable development under 14 themes.
-These are:

-Building a strong, competitive economy

-- Ensuring the vitality of town centres

-Supporting a prosperous rural economy

-- Promoting sustainable transport

-Supporting high quality communications infrastructure

-Delivering a wide choice of high- quality homes

-- Requiring good design

-- Promoting healthy communities

-- Protecting Green Belt land

-Meeting the challenge of climate change, flooding and coastal change

-Conserving and enhancing the natural environment

-Conserving and enhancing the historic environment

-Facilitating the sustainable use of minerals

-A key part of the NPPF is the presumption
+These are: Building a strong, competitive economy - Ensuring the vitality of town centres Supporting a prosperous rural economy - Promoting sustainable transport Supporting high quality communications infrastructure Delivering a wide choice of high- quality homes - Requiring good design - Promoting healthy communities - Protecting Green Belt land - Meeting the challenge of climate

-National Plans & Programmes Purpose / Main Aims & Objectives Relevance to Plan Review / SA in favour of sustainable development which is relevant to both plan making and decision making.
+National Plans & Programmes Purpose / Main Aims & Objectives Relevance to Plan / SA change, flooding and coastal change Conserving and enhancing the natural environment Conserving and enhancing the historic environment Facilitating the sustainable use of minerals A key part of the NPPF is the presumption in favour of sustainable development which is relevant to both plan making and decision making.